abowhill/backup/README.md

 * The ability to apply a single backup specification to multiple roots, such as those found on a system hosting `FreeBSD` jails.
 This is called the __root list__.

-* A global exclusion list which can be set to ignore specified directories relative to the given roots.
+* A global exclusion list which can be set to ignore specified directories.
 Roots themselves are automatically added to this list.
 This is called the __exclusion list__.

 Input and Output